opencast/opencast/docs/guides/developer/docs/localization.md

         api_key: <secret key>

-Now you can use the Crowdin CLI command line tool to upload master language files and download translations.
+Now you can use the Crowdin CLI command line tool to upload source language files and download translations.

-To upload the master translations from the Opencast code repository to Crowdin, use the following command:
+To upload the sources from the Opencast code repository to Crowdin, use the following command:

     java -jar crowdin-cli.jar --config .crowdin.yaml upload sources -b <branch>

+In case you need to upload the translations from the Opencast code repository branch `<branch>`, use the command:

+    java -jar crowdin-cli.jar --config .crowdin.yaml upload translations -b <branch>

 Note that the branch `<branch>` will be automatically created if it is not yet existing.

 To download the translations from Crowdin, use the following command:

-    java -jar crowdin-cli.jar --config .crowdin.yaml download translations -b <branch>
+    java -jar crowdin-cli.jar --config .crowdin.yaml download -b <branch>

 References
 ----------